 Not all information is relevant during the decision-making process.
 Critical thinking can, therefore, teach you how to prioritize your time and resources by systematically analyzing what is useful and what is not.

-Ultimately, through critical thinking, a good leader will know that the decisions arrived at are the correct ones, in effect saving time that may be used on other matters.
+Ultimately, through effective thinking, a good leader will know that the decisions arrived at are the correct ones, in effect saving time that may be used on other matters.

 4. Different Approaches to Problem Solving

-In the workplace, critical thinking enables one to be aware of the different approaches to a problem and the ability to evaluate these approaches systematically.
+In the workplace, this skill enables one to be aware of the different approaches to a problem and the ability to evaluate these approaches systematically.